rhardih/serve/README.md

 # serve
-Simple http server for localhost development with a flag for enabling gzip
+Simple http server for localhost development.

+It's like `python -m SimpleHTTPServer`, but with support for gzip and HTTP/2.

 ## Installation